Grayray75/LegacyFabric-MultiMC/README.md

 ### Install Guide:

 1. Download the zip for the MC version you want from below.
-2. Drag the zip into MutliMC and click 'OK'.
+2. Drag the zip into MultiMC and click 'OK'.
 3. Press 'Launch' and enjoy the game :)

 ### Download: